“A really big gun” (Chambers & Partners 2013).

 Gavin was named as one of the 100 most influential people in the UK media in the Guardian Media One Hundred 2012.
 He was also recognised as the Chambers & Partners Privacy/Defamation Silk for 2012.

 In June 2013 he successfully defended the Sunday Times at a three week libel trial, through a combination of justification and Reynolds defences.
 The claim was based on a 2010 article “Underworld Kings Cash in on Taxpayer Land Fund”.
-He has been advising the Guardian in relation to the disclosures made by the former CIA/NSA employee Edward Snowden.
+In 2013 he advised the Guardian in relation to the disclosures made by the former CIA/NSA employee Edward Snowden.
 He is also acting for the Sun in the libel claim brought by Andrew Mitchell MP over its reporting of the “plebgate” allegations.